Shaman (Marvel Comics): Earth-2530

 On Earth-2530, Shaman is a member of Alpha North America.

 Earth X

-In the "Earth X" reality, Shaman is a member of Alpha Flight who had their encounter with the Six.
+In the "Earth X" reality, Shaman is a member of Alpha Flight who had an encounter with the Six.

 Ultimate Marvel

-The Ultimate Marvel version of Shaman appears at a friendly baseball game with other Alpha Flight members in Ultimate X-Men #94.
-This version of Shaman is a mutant who possesses enhanced strength, speed, agility, and senses which have been enhanced through the drug Banshee instead of the magical abilities of his Marvel Universe counterpart.
-This version of Shaman is an alternate version of John Proudstar instead of Michael Twoyoungmen.
+An original incarnation of Shaman appears in Ultimate X-Men.
+This version is John Proudstar, who had his mutant abilities enhanced by the drug Banshee.

 What If

-Shaman was featured in an issue of What If that asks "What If The All-New All-Different X-Men Had Never Existed?".
+Shaman was featured in an issue of What If, which takes place in a universe where the All-New All-Different X-Men were never formed.
 He is seen as a member of Alpha Flight led by Wolverine.

 In other media

 Shaman appears in the X-Men: The Animated Series episode "Repo Man", voiced by Don Francks.